 Some Italians also have other traditions for the new year.
 Certain foods are lucky to eat; eating fatty pork is said to lead to fattening wallets, and eating black-eyed peas brings good fortune.
 Italy is also one of the countries that believes wearing a certain kind of underwear can bring luck in the new year.
 The underwear color of choice in Italy is red, but it varies from country to country (so make sure to pack a few different options).

 Chinese New Year is not on January 1, but the basic concept is the same.
-The Lantern Festival is a two-week celebration that starts on the first full moon between January 21 and February 20, which all leads up to the Lunar New Year.
+The Lunar New Year is a two-week celebration that starts on the first full moon between January 21 and February 20, which all leads up to the Lantern Festival.
 All in all, it’s a massive holiday, and it causes one of the largest human migrations of the modern world with millions of people traveling to see their families.

-As far as resolutions go, Chinese traditions are not at all like American ones.
+As far as resolutions around the world go, Chinese traditions are not at all like American ones.
 Rather than making goals for the coming year, Chinese people work more at ensuring luck and prosperity.
-This is done in a number of different ways throughout the Lantern Festival; the color red, a reunion dinner, the number eight and more are all used to attract good things for the coming year.
+This is done in a number of different ways throughout the Lunar New Year; the color red, a reunion dinner, the number eight and more are all used to attract good things for the coming year.

 New Year’s is the biggest holiday of the entire year in Russia.
 Religion was forcefully purged from the government when the Bolsheviks rose to power, building the secular USSR.
 That meant religious holidays all but disappeared.
 And with a Christmas-sized hole in December, Russians started celebrating on New Year’s instead.
-The tradition goes so far as to have a Novogodnyaya Yolka, or “New Year Tree,” which is decorated with lights and topped with a star.
+The tradition goes so far as to have a Ёлка (usually transliterated as Yolka), or “New Year Tree,” which is decorated with lights and topped with a star.